aidencullo/node_backend/README.md

 # node_backend

+# Description
+A basic node backend server connected to a mongo database

 # GET

 ## /blogs
-returns all blog docs in db
+returns all blog docs in testCollection

 # POST

-## /blogs
+## /blog
 creates a blog doc in testCollection

 # Data